benibela/xidel/readme.txt

      'declare default element namespace "..."' in XQuery, it will only find elements in that namespace)

-     XML Schemas, error codes and static type checking are not supported.
+     XML Schemas are not supported.
+The library used for regular expressions does not support the exact syntax specified by the XPath/XQuery standard.

   Certain additional functions: